tdug/sapf/README.txt

     -h
         print help for the command line options.

-ENVIRONMENT VARIBLES
+ENVIRONMENT VARIABLES

     SAPF_PRELUDE
         the path for a code file to be loaded before entering the read-eval-print loop.
-This contains many useful definitions.

     SAPF_RECORDINGS
         the path where output sound files should be written.

     SAPF_SPECTROGRAMS
         the path where spectrogram images should be written.

     SAPF_HISTORY
         the path where the command line history is stored for recall at runtime.

     SAPF_LOG
         the path where a log of command line inputs are stored for posterity.

     SAPF_EXAMPLES
         the path to a file of examples.

     SAPF_README
         the path to this README file.

 BUILT IN FUNCTION HELP
     You can get a list of all defined functions by typing "helpall".
     You can get help for a particular built-in function by typing "`someword help" (note the backquote).

 A VERY FEW EXAMPLES

     ;; type 'stop' to stop sound playback

     ;; play a sine wave at 800 Hz and initial phase of zero.
     800 0 sinosc .3 * play